Rock Glen Conservation Area

 The admission fee (subject to change) is only $4 per person, $3 per student for school groups, and that includes admission to the Arkona Lions Museum and Information Centre.

-Driving Directions: From Sarnia or London take Exit #44 off the 402 to Arkona on County Rd #79.
-Park is located on Rock Glen Road, 2 km outside of Arkona.
+Driving Directions: From Sarnia or London take Exit #44 off Highway 402 to Arkona on County Road #79.
+The park is located on Rock Glen Road, 2 km outside of Arkona.

 Hours of operation: During daylight hours, the park is open for walking trails and visiting waterfalls year-round, weather permitting.